narenvk-29/Invisible-Universe/docs/POSTER_MASTER_GUIDE.md

 - Timeline with key discoveries
 - Scannable references for deeper learning

+**Writeup Cards Included:**
+Each scientific image now includes a handcrafted writeup card with key facts for the poster.
+These can be placed as visual callouts or captions.

 ---

 *Document compiled: December 16, 2025*
-*Total Images: 11 premium scientific visualizations*
-*All sources verified and cited*
+*Total Images: 12 premium scientific visualizations + 12 writeup cards* *All sources verified and cited*
 *Ready for professional poster production* 🌌✨